Please note that the conditions have been clarified under the heading Requirements for applicants /Number of applications and previous grants.

 Note: If you have been the project leader for previous grants from the Swedish Research Council, Forte or Formas that have ended, final financial reports for all of these must have been submitted within the permitted time frame in order for you to apply for a new grant.
 Please contact your administrating organisation if you are unsure whether all your final reports have been submitted.

 What applies for applications to or grants from other funding bodies?

 If your application to the Swedish Research Council relates to the same project concept as a grant you have already been awarded by, or are applying for to another funding body, please describe this.

 Participating researchers shall provide the necessary information themselves in Prisma, and upload these to the application.
-Any further collaborating partners and their roles shall be described in the project plan (please see instructions under “Project plan” below).
+Please describe any further participating partners and their roles in the project plan (see instructions under “Project plan” below).

 Costs and grant amounts